Encryption-prince/FormEase-Extension/readme.md

 ## ✨ Features

 ### 🎯 Core Functionality

 - **📁 Multi-format Support** - Upload JSON, CSV, or TXT files with your data
 - **🔍 Intelligent Field Detection** - Automatically detects and maps form fields
 - **⚡ One-Click Auto-Fill** - Fill entire forms instantly with a single click
 - **🎨 Visual Feedback** - Real-time progress indicators and field highlighting
 - **🔧 Customizable Mappings** - Create custom field mappings for any data type

-### 🧠 Smart Features
-- **💡 Smart Field Suggestions** - AI-like suggestions for unmapped fields using fuzzy matching
-- **💾 Inline Save Options** - Save new field mappings directly on the webpage
-- **📝 Auto-Completion** - Real-time suggestions as you type in form fields
-- **🎯 Context-Aware Matching** - Analyzes field labels and context for better accuracy
-- **📊 Confidence Scoring** - Ranks field suggestions by accuracy

 ### 🔐 Privacy & Security

 - **🏠 100% Local Operation** - Your data never leaves your device
 - **🚫 No Cloud Storage** - No servers, no databases, no external connections
 - **👁️ No Tracking** - Zero analytics, cookies, or user monitoring